cyverse/rtwo/UPLOAD.md

-HOW TO UPLOAD A VERSION OF RTWO
+How To Upload A New Version of rtwo
 ====

 Uploading a new version of rtwo to the pypi can be tough.
 Here are some pointers.

-NOTE: This assumes you have already gone to 'keybase.io', created an account, installed the keybase CLI and executed keybase login.
-If you haven't done this, you probably should.
+# Keybase is required #

+This document does NOT cover:
+ * Going to 'keybase.io'
+ * Creating a Keybase Account
+ * Installing Keybase CLI
+ * calling 'keybase login'

+But if you follow those steps above you will be ready to move forward.

-# Update the Version #
+# But First, Update the Version! #

 Updating the version is CRITICAL when you make changes, because other projects may depend on specific solutions from older versions of rtwo.